SinaKhalili/dotfiles/README.md

  * [setpape](scripts/setpape) Uses rofi to show a list of wallpapers and sets the chosen one
  * [connect-wifi-rofi](scripts/connect-wifi-rofi) Uses rofi to show a list of networks and tries to connect to the chosen one.
  Uses nmcli
  * [emoji-prompt](scripts/emoji-prompt) Uses rofi to show a list of emojis to chose from and copies the selected one to the clipboard.
+Requires the .emoji file in the folder to be in $HOME
- Based off of luke smith xyz's same script.
+ Based off of luke smith xyz's emoji script (whose original script I cannot find :thinking:)

 It love [rofi](https://github.com/davatorium/rofi) and use the [purple](https://github.com/davatorium/rofi/blob/next/themes/purple.rasi) theme.